Menstrual Cycle Periodization

 This isn’t solely about feelings.

-Research has consistently shown that training in the first half of the menstrual cycle has a greater effect on strength and muscle mass.
+Research has shown that training in the first half of the menstrual cycle has a greater effect on strength and muscle mass.
+When the same level of work is performed in the latter half of the cycle, the benefits are measurably less.

 Hormonal Shifts